ionic-team/ionic-cli/README.md

 3. Remove `<link href="css/style.css" rel="stylesheet">` from the `<head>` of the root `index.html` file.
 4. Add `<link href="css/ionic.app.css" rel="stylesheet">` to the `<head>` of the root `index.html` file.
 5. In the `ionic.project` file, add the JavaScript property `"gulpStartupTasks": ["sass", "watch"]` (this can also be customized to whatever gulp tasks you'd like).

+# Set your Ionic Project App ID

+Use the `ionic link <appId>` command to set your Ionic App ID to continue working with the same app with the Ionic platform across development enviroments.